rails/rails/guides/source/testing.md

 Integration Testing
 -------------------

 Integration tests are used to test how various parts of your application interact.
-They are generally used to test important workflows within our application.
+They are generally used to test important workflows within your application.

 For creating Rails integration tests, we use the `test/integration` directory for our application.
 Rails provides a generator to create an integration test skeleton for us.